kbrsh/sold/README.md

 ##### `index.html`

 This file should contain the home page.
-It will be provided with a map of each directory in the source, containing an array of the posts inside.
+It will be provided with a map called `data` with keys of each section, and values of an array of the posts inside.

 ##### `post.html`